Where to watch the 2024 Oscars in Canada

 Oscar night is nearly here.

-On Sunday, March 10th at 8pm ET/5pm PT, the 96th annual Academy Awards will be held live in Los Angeles.
+On Sunday, March 10th at 7pm ET/4pm PT, the 96th annual Academy Awards will be held live in Los Angeles.
 Hosted by late-night comedian Jimmy Kimmel for the fourth time, the ceremony will honour films from across the globe in 23 different categories.

 How to watch in Canada